IPL’s Mission Statement

 IPL is grateful for the ongoing support of many local and national foundations, individuals and businesses who have supported our work including:

-Over 200 Individual Contributors through Omaha Gives & Annual Contributions
+And over 200 Individual Contributors through Omaha Gives & Annual Contributions